Selling Art Is a Challenge… Then and Now!

-What are the best ways to sell art sounds like a loaded question.
+What are the best ways to sell art sounds like a loaded question?
+I wrote this post a year ago.
+In this age of pandemic, the advice holds up well.

 Let’s be honest.
-Selling art was never easy.
-Social media, online galleries, email, websites, blogs and whatever don’t make it any easier.
-Now do they, really?
-I don’t think so.
+Selling original art is not easy now and never was before.
+Social media, online galleries, email, websites, blogs, and whatever don’t really make it any easier, do they?
 Well, maybe a little.
 Mostly, they just make it different.

-People are still buying art.
-That same hardcore group that has always bought art is still buying art.
-They still get some of it on Main Street.
-Some comes from online galleries or local art shows.
+People are buying art like always.
+The same hardcore group that has always bought art is still buying art.
+They continue to get some of it from brick & mortar galleries.
+Some come from online galleries or local art shows.
 But, more and more of it is being bought directly from artists.

 I’ve had reports from top tenured artist friends.
 They have had substantial gallery representation for years.
 What they are telling me is they are seeing a quickening pace of gallery sales declining.
 At the same time, their direct sales to patrons are on the uptick.

-The way art is getting sold these days is a monumental sea change.
-One that will grow larger in my opinion.
+The way art is getting sold these days is a monumental sea change—one that will grow larger, in my opinion.
 I see it headed towards mostly mobile.
 More people are using their smartphones and tablets to shop.
-Desktop usage is going the way of brick and mortar galleries, which is down and down.
+Desktop usage is going the way of physical galleries, which is down and down.

 I don’t see galleries as going out of business.
-I believe working with a top shelf gallery will always be a good play for artists.
-It’s just that I don’t see many if any having the sales wattage to fully sustain an artist’s career.
+I believe working with a top tier gallery will always be a good play for artists.
+It’s just that I don’t see many, if any, having the sales wattage to fully sustain an artist’s career.

 You can do this.
-You can build a tribe.
-I will not sugar coat that it takes work.
+You can build a tribe, but I won’t sugar coat that it takes work.
 But, I believe it’s work that pays off now.
 And, it will keep paying off in the future.
 And, oh yeah, when was selling to total strangers ever a walk in the park?
 Uh, um, like never!
 Selling to strangers is a much, much harder row to hoe than developing a following and connecting with prospective buyers.

 When you have direct, personal relationships with those who have shown an interest in your art, there is every reason to believe they will collect your art.
 That just means they will buy multiple pieces.
 And, therein lies the key to sustained prosperity.